 Snoop Dogg apologizes to Gayle King for rant over Bryant

-NEW YORK, N.Y. – After days of blistering criticism, Snoop Dogg has finally apologized to Gayle King for attacking her over her interview with former basketball star Lisa Leslie about the late Kobe Bryant.
+NEW YORK (AP) – After days of blistering criticism, Snoop Dogg has finally apologized to Gayle King for attacking her over her interview with former basketball star Lisa Leslie about the late Kobe Bryant.

 “Two wrongs don't make no right. when you're wrong, you gotta fix it," he said in an Instagram post on Wednesday.